AMERICAN BELGIAN MALINOIS CLUB’s BREEDER CODE OF ETHICS

 13. I am aware that there is a surplus of dogs in today’s society and will undertake breeding with a lasting commitment to the dogs I produce.
 I will help the purchaser in every reasonable way for the life of the dog.
 In the event the purchaser must give up the dog, I am prepared to take the dog back and to be responsible for placing the dog in another suitable home.

 14. I will require and provide a DNA profile in accordance with AKC regulations.

 15. I pledge to help educate the public in the standard and the care of the Belgian Malinois and in all other areas in which I am qualified.

 If I voluntarily remove myself from the Breeder Referral List (due to a breeding which would violate any portion of the ABMC’s Breeders’ Code of Ethics) I understand I must wait two years to re-sign the Code of Ethics and be listed on the Breeder Referral List.

 Important information when considering a co-ownership, excerpt from the AKC Procedures for Registration Matters: “Co-ownership arrangements, in far too many cases, lead to problems.
-While AKC registration application forms provide for more then one owner, we recommend that co-ownerships be avoided.
+While AKC registration application forms provide for more than one owner, we recommend that co-ownerships be avoided.
 It has been our experience that purchasing a dog outright is preferable.
 We would like to point out that if a co-owner is suspended of all AKC privileges, then for the term of the suspension, recording of a transfer of the dog that is co-owned is barred and registrations of litters sired by or whelped by the dog in question are barred.
 Wins taken by the dog in AKC-licensed or member events are subject to disallowment.”

 I have carefully read and agree to follow the above outlined guidelines and I completely understand the penalties for violating the ABMC’s Breeders’ Code of Ethics.

-Second Offense – Permanent removal from Breeder Referral List
+Third Offense – Permanent removal from Breeder Referral List